- Getting there and getting around

 - Never dive or snorkel alone.
 Be very careful of tides and currents.

 - Be prepared for emergencies.
 Carry emergency food, water, AM/FM radio, spare batteries and medical supplies.
 Mobile phone reception is unreliable.

-The 4WD tracks in Curtis Island National Park are rough and easily affected by wet weather.
+The 4WD tracks in Curtis Island National Park and Regional Park are rough and easily affected by wet weather.
 You must carry all of your own recovery equipment as there will often be no one around to help if you get into trouble.
-There are no vehicle repair services on the island.
+There are no vehicle repair or recovery services on the island.

 - Stay with your children at all times.

 - Stay on formed walking tracks and do not shortcut.

 - Walk in groups.